AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/webeditor/customization/hide-create-ditamap-webeditor.md

   A new widget creation (customoptions.ts) is needed to write the logic to hide this option for non-author users only.
 To achieve this we have used the 'show' key which acts as a toggle in our JSON structure.

+  You can write your own external servlet to check the group details.
+This way, you can customize folder menu options for your custom group as well.
-  An external servlet can be written to check the groups assigned to the user.
-We have used the AEM rolesapi call to fetch the user details and set the response in 'isAuthor'.
+  In this example, We have leveraged the OOTB AEM 'rolesapi' call to fetch the user details and set the response in 'isAuthor' as shown in above snippets.

 ```typescript
 const folderOptions = {